-r 1 Chief Secretary - relations between administration in Secretariat and Directorate. retaining power.
+r r Chief Secretary - relations between administration in Secretariat and Directorate. retaining power.
 5. District Administration: role of Without an District Magistrate, SDO, BDO acknowledgement.
 Module II In turn, it also reflects how Independent 6.Local Self Government: Corporations, Municipalities and Panchayats in West Bengal, structure and functions.
 73rd and 74th Amendment: overview.
 India blends carefully the British model by injecting the value of participatory democracy.
 7. Planning: Planning Commission, National Development Council.
 District Planning.
 Changing nature of planning: NITI Ayog.
 Budget concept and significance.
 8. Financial Administration: Public Accounts Committee, Estimates Committee - role of CAG.
 Administration is getting blended with the representative democracy from the grass root level.
 Stability and change through people's choice and trained competence both are efficiently blended.
 9. Citizen and administration: functions of Lokpal and Lokayukt.
 Right to Information Citizen Charter.
 10. Citizen and social welfare policies: MGNREGA; Sarva Shiksha Abhiyan (SSA); National Health Mission (NRHM) Administration is not only for perfect competence but also a system to regard justice and people's conscience.
 Various welfare policies as the subsystem to administration is parallel launched.
-It enhances the greater value of the participatory democracy 19 Sem - 6 PLS- Public Policy in India The students learn 17 A- about the basics of DSE- Module 1 1.Introduction to Policy Analysis Public Policy and 6- 2.
-The Analysis of Policy vis-à-vis the evolution of the same.
-1
+It enhances the greater value of the participatory democracy 19 Sem - 6 PLS- Public Policy in India The students learn Juli - U A- about the basics of Module 1 DSE- 1.Introduction to Policy Analysis Public Policy and 6- 2.
+The Analysis of Policy vis-à-vis the evolution of the same. \sim .
+The final yold of 1 only vio-a-vio the